 would be crippled until they could get it repaired.

-One attractive thing about that was, they already knew how to
+One attractive thing about that was, they already knew how to run these

 machines, so they probably wouldn't have to develop a lot of additional